aidan428/BunkerBustersDiagnosticTool/README.md

 # BunkerBustersDiagnosticTool
 This tool is used to help diagnose the Bunker Busters: Nuclear Rain modpack.
+It can be used to establish the status of the API and determine if an issue is due to a server outage or a local issue.